 Only the face of a person with cold sores is infectious – so they can have sex, but should not kiss or do oral sex when they have a cold sore.
 See the description of the two types.

 You will find Herpes Simplex – the Guide booklet (16 pages, 6,000 words) useful too.

 Can I get genital herpes from kissing?
 Is herpes simplex virus in saliva?

 Mouth to mouth kissing cannot give anyone genital herpes.

 What is the risk of herpes transmission between recurrences (asymptomatic shedding or viral shedding)

 Studies have shown that virus may sometimes be found on an infected area, even when there are no visible symptoms.
 This is called asymptomatic shedding.
 If enough virus is present when direct skin contact (sexual contact) takes place, a partner may become infected.

-- The fewer recurrences a person has, the less chance there is of asymptomatic shedding.
+The fewer recurrences a person has, the less chance there is of asymptomatic shedding.

-The virus most often transmitted during the first months of a new relationship – although partners can be together for years without the virus passing from one to the other.
+The virus most often transmitted during the first months of a new relationship.
+But partners can be together for years without the virus passing from one to the other.
 Studies have shown that a majority of people catch it from someone who does not know that he or she has got this virus.
 Asymptomatic shedding is something that people find difficult to understand – there is a lot more detail in the transmission leaflet you can choose when you join (you decide if you want it sent by post or by email).